 The artist never explained to me what I was doing wrong.
 Reading Rachel’s chapter on Warm-up Techniques gave the answer to my question right away.
 Back then, I had applied the techniques of oil painting to watercolor!

-In her chpater on the techniqyes, Rachel explains the concept of dilluting and enhancing pigments by increasing and decreasing the amount of water, respectively.
-It’s key to creating light and shadow and hence depth in watercoloring.
+In her chapter on the techniques, Rachel explains the concept of diluting and enhancing pigments by increasing and decreasing the amount of water, respectively.
+It’s key to creating light and shadow and hence depth in water coloring.
 She also explains what to do when you made a mistake!